jackbaty/baty.net-hugo/content/posts/2024/11-November/2024-11-08-adding-an-edit-link-to-ghost-posts/index.md

   hidden: false
 ---

 When reading one of my posts in Ghost, it would be nice if there was a quick way to get to the control panel to make edits.
 I _always_ make typos, but don't always catch them until later.
-Or I might be reading, say, the [/now](https://baty.net/now/)page and decide to update it.
+Or I might be reading, say, the [/now](https://baty.net/now/) page and decide to update it.
 By default, this involves going into the control panel and browsing or searching for the post/page in order to make the edits.

 I found a solution to this [on Jonas Liljegren's blog](https://blog.jonas.liljegren.org/ghost-theme-simply/).
 Here's my slightly modified version of their solution.